ThatMayBeTheCase/Portfolio/README.md

 - Fake terminal with typewriter effect
 - Interactive skills section with dynamic text
 - Responsive design for desktop and mobile
+- Project page with links to their github as well as demos

 ## Tech stack
 - HTML